the-turing-way/the-turing-way/book/website/community-handbook/consistency/consistency-formatting.md

 ## Soft Requirements

 Soft requirements help improve the overall look and feel of _The Turing Way_.
-When effected, these checks may go unnoticed, but they also make _The Turing Way_ a polished piece of work.
+When effected, these checks may go unnoticed, but they also contribute to making _The Turing Way_ a polished piece of work.
 Soft requirements that deal with _The Turing Way's_ formatting include:

 (ch-consistency-formatting-sr-one)=